Skip to main content

 Generally material is not deselected unless its condition has deteriorated past the point of usability.
 Attempts are made to repair and retain damaged or deteriorating items.
 A work that is not within the subject scope of the collection may be deselected.
 Periodicals or electronic resources may be deselected when it is no longer subscribed to, related programs have been discontinued, or when replaced by another format.
 Attempts are made to replace items that are lost, stolen, or damaged.
 Exceptions include outdated or superseded editions unless there is a specific need or historical significance.

-The Liaison Librarians will consult with the WV Regional History Center and WVU Knowledge Access and Resource Management Department on all matters relating to the care, repair, and safekeeping of all circulating library materials regardless of format type.
-Preservation issues of importance to the Liaison Librarians include:
+The collections strategist will consult with the WV Regional History Center and WVU Knowledge Access and Resource Management Department on all matters relating to the care, repair, and safekeeping of all circulating library materials regardless of format type.
+Preservation issues of importance include: